collective/transmogrify.sqlalchemy/README.txt

 If you are not familiar with transmogrifier please read its documentation first to get a basic understanding of how you can use this package.

-This package implements the ''transmogrify.sqlalchemy'' blueprint which executes a SQL statement, generally a query, and feeds the return values from that query into the transmogrifier pipeline.
+This package implements the `transmogrify.sqlalchemy` blueprint which executes a SQL statement, generally a query, and feeds the return values from that query into the transmogrifier pipeline.